zzalscv2/athena-atlas/InnerDetector/InDetValidation/InDetPhysValMonitoring/Readme.md

 ## Setting up the release

 InDetPhysValMonitoring requires the full athena release.
-In `master`, you can set this up using for example
+In `main`, you can set this up using for example
 ```
-asetup Athena,master,latest
+asetup Athena,main,latest
 ```
 to get the most up-to date nightly or
 ```